mlpack/mlpack/README.md

     $ make

-You can specify individual components which you want to build if you do not want to build everything in the library:
+You can specify individual components which you want to build, if you do not want to build everything in the library:

     $ make mlpack_pca mlpack_knn mlpack_kfn

-If the build fails and you cannot figure out why to register an account on Github and submit an issue; the mlpack developers will quickly help you figure it out:
+If the build fails and you cannot figure out why, register an account on Github and submit an issue; the mlpack developers will quickly help you figure it out:

 [mlpack on Github](https://www.github.com/mlpack/mlpack/)